roberttkahelin8/thingmajigs/README.md

 Terms For Minecraft Brands and Guidelines: https://www.minecraft.net/en-us/terms#terms-brand_guidelines

+Compliance Actions:
 This repository will follow a take down notice if necessary at any point to comply with the Minecraft EULA and any other laws.
+The takedown notice may be a DMCA, meaning this entire mod (and links to it) would be removed and never seen again (that means thrown into a void, never heard, seen, touched... etc, etc).
+This also means one very important thing: No backups of any kind.
+Files will be erased, code will be forgotten, and much, much more.

+If you don't want that, then don't ask for content that will make this mod get taken down instantly.
+Also, don't mock anyone with suggestions for this mod.